1–2 spots available for Q2 · Claim yours

 Do I need SSL if I do not take payments?

 Yes.
-Chrome and Safari mark non-HTTPS pages as "Not Secure," Google ranks HTTPS higher, and any form (even a newsletter signup) leaks in plain text without it.
+Chrome and Safari mark non-HTTPS pages as "Not Secure."
+Google ranks HTTPS higher.
+Any form (even a newsletter signup) leaks in plain text without it.

 Why is my Let's Encrypt cert valid for only 90 days?